Sai-Sree-Kodali/Software-Engineering/README.md

 --> Task-1:

+--> Implemented weather modeling* using the quadratic solution in stages: hard-coding variables keyboard input, read from a file, for a single set of input, multiple sets of inputs.

--> Exported and experimented with Weather Modeling problem.
+--> Exported and experimented with Weather Modeling problem.